simai/docara/stubs/site/source/docs/en/event-listeners/event-listeners.md

 ## Helper methods in $jigsaw

-The instance of `Jigsaw` available to each event listener includes the following helper methods:
+The instance of `Docara` available to each event listener includes the following helper methods:
 ---
 `getEnvironment()`

-Returns the current environment, e.g. `local` or `production`
+Returns the current environment, e.g. `local` or `production`.

 ---
 `getCollections()`

-In `beforeBuild`, returns an array of collection names; in ***afterCollections*** and ***afterBuild***, returns a collection of collection items, keyed by collection name.
+Returns collection names (keys) present in site data.

 ---
-`getCollection($collection)` (***afterCollections*** and ***afterBuild*** only)
+`getCollection($collection)`

-Returns the items in a particular collection, keyed by their `source` filenames.
-Each item contains the variables defined for the collection item, as well as access to all collection item methods like `getContent()`.
+Returns items in a particular collection.

 ---
 `getConfig()`

-Returns the settings array from `config.php`
+Returns the settings array from `config.php`.

 ---
 `getConfig($key)`

-Returns a specific setting from `config.php`.
+Returns a specific setting from `config.php` (dot notation supported).

-Dot notation (e.g. `getConfig('collections.posts.items')` can be used to get nested items.

 ---
 `setConfig($key, $value)`

-Adds or modifies a setting in config.php.
+Adds or modifies a setting in `config.php` (dot notation supported).
-Dot notation can be used to set nested items.

 ---
 `getSourcePath()`

-Returns the absolute path to the `source` directory
+Returns the absolute path to the `source` directory.

 ---
 `setSourcePath($path)`

-Sets the path to the `source` directory
+Sets the path to the `source` directory.

 ---
 `getDestinationPath()`

-Returns the absolute path to the `build` directory
+Returns the absolute path to the `build` directory.

 ---
 `setDestinationPath($path)`

-Sets the path to the `build` directory
+Sets the path to the `build` directory.

 ---
-`getPages()` (***afterBuild*** only)
+`getPages()` (after build)

-Returns a collection of all output files that were generated.
-For each item, the key contains the path of the output file relative to the `build` directory (e.g. `/posts/my-first-post`), while the value contains the contents of the `$page` variable for the source file.
-This exposes the page metadata functions such as `getPath()` and `getModifiedTime()` for each page, as well as any variables defined in the page’s YAML header.
+Returns a collection of all output pages with their `$page` data.

 ---
-`getOutputPaths()` (***afterBuild*** only)
+`getOutputPaths()` (after build)

-Returns a collection of paths to the output files that were generated, relative to the `build` directory
+Returns a collection of paths to generated output files, relative to the `build` directory.

 ---
 `readSourceFile($fileName)`

-Returns the contents of a file in the `source` directory
+Returns the contents of a file in the `source` directory.

 ---
 `writeSourceFile($fileName, $contents)`

-Allows you to write a file to the `source` directory
+Writes a file to the `source` directory.

 ---
 `readOutputFile($fileName)`

-Returns the contents of a file in the `build` directory
+Returns the contents of a file in the `build` directory.

 ---
 `writeOutputFile($fileName, $contents)`

-Allows you to write a file to the `build` directory
+Writes a file to the `build` directory.